Cohen Cramer Personal Injury Department Legal Team – For the Quality Legal Service You Deserve.

 Mr H – injuries following an accident at work

-The Claimant sustained an injury at work when a defective ratchet strap on his lorry snapped, causing him to fall backwards on to the base of his spine and sustain injury to his back.
+The Claimant sustained an injury at work when a defective ratchet strap on his lorry snapped, causing him to fall backward on to the base of his spine and sustained an injury to his back.
 Whilst initial tests showed he had fractured his T8 vertebra, this later proved not to the case.
-Despite this, the Claimant suffered restricted movement, ongoing pain and depression.
+Despite this, the Claimant suffered restricted movement, ongoing pain, and depression.

 Medical evidence was complicated as there was a background and history of pre-existing problems.
 However, Emma was able to obtain medical evidence to support the fact that the Claimant was suffering from a psychological pain condition.
 Settlement was eventually agreed in a sum of £167,000.00

-Mrs W – claim for injury as pedestrian hit by vehicle
+Mrs W – claim for injury as a pedestrian hit by a vehicle

 The Claimant accepted the MIB award of £46,000.00.

-Mrs H – accident at work in charity shop
+Mrs H – accident at work in a charity shop

 Mrs H, while working as a volunteer at a charity shop, slipped on a bag of clothing that had been left in a hazardous place.
 She sustained a fracture to her hip requiring an operation and hospital admission for 12 days.

 Liability was initially disputed but Emma was able to persuade the Defendant to admit liability.
-The extent of the Claimant`s losses was however disagreed and proceedings were issued.
+The extent of the Claimant`s losses wasdisputed and proceedings were issued.
 Following this, an offer of £70,000 was made which the Claimant accepted.